Korean Wave: Film in the second generation

 During the first generation of the Korean Wave, Korean films that were exported abroad were primarily consumed in other Asian countries.
 Through online streaming services like Netflix, the South Korean entertainment industry has been able to expand outside of East Asia.
-The 2019 black comedy thriller film Parasite won several awards at international film festivals, including four Academy Awards for Best Picture, Best Director, Best Original Screenplay, and Best International Film.
-Parasite also made history as the first non-English language film to win the Academy Award for Best Picture.
+The 2019 black comedy thriller film Parasite won several awards at international film festivals, including Academy Awards for Best International Film, Best Director, Best Original Screenplay, and — marking the first win in the category for a non-English-language film — Best Picture.

+According to PlumResearch data presented by Omdia, in the first quarter of 2023 locally produced Korean Netflix originals accounted for nearly 68% of all hours watched for the platform's original titles in South Korea.
 In 2025, the American animated movie KPop Demon Hunters became the most viewed movie on Netflix and a summer pop-culture hit.

 Manhwa

 Manhwa, the Korean term for comics, first gained popularity outside of Korea during the early 2000s when manhwa were first became available on the Internet.
 The term "manhwa" is derived from the Korean word "manhwa", which can be translated to "comics" or "cartoons".
 It encompasses a wide range of genres and styles, similar to its Japanese counterpart, manga.
 During the 2010s, the format would undergo a revitalization as a result of webtoons, which provided the medium a smartphone-optimized layout and room to skirt South Korea's censorship standards.
 Modern Manhwa has extended its reach to many other countries.
 Korean companies like Naver, Kakao, and Lezhin that host webtoons have expanded globally and have begun to offer their titles in different languages.
 These comics have branched outside of Korea by access of Webtoons and have created an impact that has resulted in some movie and television show adaptations.

 The Korean Manhwa industry has undergone significant changes from 1910 to the present, facing various challenges along the way.
 In the early years, the impact of Japanese colonial rule and the aftermath of the Korean War led to heavy government intervention from the 1950s to the 1970s.
 This intervention, driven by concerns for political stability, resulted in censorship and negative societal views, limiting the industry's growth during that period.
 Fast forward to the 2000s-2010s, a notable shift occurred with the rise of webtoons and educational manhwa.
 Webtoons, thriving on digitization and online platforms, gained international acclaim.
 Educational manhwa also played a positive role in children's education, reducing business risks and reshaping the industry.

 Globalization and digitization further boosted success, allowing Korean animation series and webtoons to capture diverse audiences worldwide.
 The need for a business-friendly environment with less government intervention, coupled with a shift in societal perceptions to recognize manhwa as a dynamic and creative industry was the key to this change.
 Recognizing historical challenges was crucial for crafting effective policies to propel the Korean manhwa industry into a vibrant and globally competitive landscape.